stcarrez/resource-embedder/README.md

 # Debian Packages for x86_64

-You can install ARE by using the Debian 10 and Ubuntu 20.04 or 18.04 packages.
+You can install ARE by using the Debian 12 and Ubuntu 22.04 packages.
 First, setup to accept the signed packages:

 ```